 Instruction will be via online course meetings and lectures, internet exploration, independent learning activities and assigned readings.
-Classes are subject to be held during secured, online sessions via Adobe Connect.
+Synchronous class meetings are held online via Zoom.

 Student WKU email addresses are the ONLY ones to which class correspondence will be sent.
 Students are responsible for checking their email and the Blackboard course site regularly.